 The beautiful Jacaranda and tulip wood trees are to be maintained.
 Located in the front yard as well as the current front fence.
-A separate path to access our client’s consulting room would be fenced off from the remainder of the frontyard to ensure visitors have a direct route and avoid private spaces.
+A separate path to access our client’s consulting room would be fenced off from the remainder of the frontyard.
+This is to ensure visitors have a direct route and avoid private spaces.

 The western side of the ground floor would house 4 additional bedrooms and a bathroom.
-A storage room and utility room will be close to the car accommodation for easy access upon arrival.
-A laundry with clothes sorting bench and plenty of linen storage would be on the western face with direct access to a covered area and the clothesline.
+A storage room and utility room will be close to the car accommodation.
+This is for easy access to the home upon arrival.
+A laundry with clothes sorting bench and plenty of linen storage would be on the western face.
+Allowing for direct access to a covered area and the clothesline.

-The existing enclosed verandah will stay much the same; however the front casements would be altered to become full height bi-folding and/or louvre window combinations.
+The existing enclosed verandah will stay much the same.
+However, the front casements would be altered.
+To then become full height bi-folding and/or louvre window combinations.
 This would also apply for some of the side verandah.
 Enhancements to the formal entry corridor would include relocating doors into the main bathroom and music/library room.

-A new kitchen will be included in this Wynnum Queenslander renovation, and located on the south-west end of the house.
+After that, a new kitchen will be included in this Wynnum Queenslander renovation.
+Located on the south-west end of the house.
 The walls separating this space from the central hall and the proposed multi-purpose dining/study space will be partially removed to substantially open the area.

-If you’re thinking of your own Wynnum Queenslander renovation, contact us today.
+In conclusion, if you’re thinking of your own Wynnum Queenslander renovation, contact us today.